 Crater Rim Drive & Kilauea Iki Trail

-If you want to feel what it’s like to walk on an active volcanic crater, check out Kilauea Iki Trail, which you can access from Stop 3: Kilauea Ili Overlook, 5: Puʻu Puaʻi Overlook, or Stop 6 Devastation Trail.
-Just follow Ahu (stacked rocks) that mark the trail across the crater floor.
+The crater is accessible from Stop 3: Kilauea Ili Overlook, 5: Puʻu Puaʻi Overlook, or Stop 6 Devastation Trail.
+Follow Ahu (stacked rocks) that mark the trail across the crater floor.

 Chain of Craters Road & Picnic at Kealakomo